Phone responsiveness: The secret to Google Local Services Ads success revealed!

 The One Metric You Don’t Know About That’s Hurting Your Local Services Ads

-If you read our previous article on Local Services Ads, you know how important proper and comprehensive setup is for maximizing success.
+Proper and comprehensive setup is essential for maximizing your success with Local Services Ads.
 What no one talks about, however, is the importance of phone responsiveness in driving results with Google LSAs.

 Why You Should Be Using Google Local Services Ads